fence with sign that says "this way" with arrow

 Assessing the Team

 Be sure to meet with the final 3 finalists and make sure this meeting includes key people on the team.
 Until this point, you’ve probably been in contact primarily with the sales person or president/owner.
-Once the project starts, you won’t see these people.
-Instead, you want to meet the project manager, the lead designer, and the head of development.
+Once the project starts, these people step back.
+Instead, you want to meet the project manager, the lead designer, and lead developer.
 The project manager is your primary contact and will be crucial to success.
 Their background, history with the company, and personality should be a key factor.

 Should you hire a consultant to assist with the RFP and vendor selection process?